In this article you will find:

 Why is Employee Motivation important?

-Employee motivation is a critical aspect at the workplace which leads to the performance of the department and even the company.
+Employee motivation is a critical aspect of the workplace which leads to the performance of the department and even the company.
 Motivating your employees needs to be a regular routine.
 There are companies that sadly fail to understand the importance of employee motivation.

 “An employee's motivation is a direct result of the sum of interactions with his or her manager.” – Bob Nelson